 2. How to keep cockroaches out of your house?

 If you provide roaches with a comfortable place to live and plenty of food, you can never get rid of them.
 The best way to get rid of them is to always seal food in airtight containers, such as ceramic crocks with tight-fitting lids, sealable plastic bins, insect-proof canisters, or inexpensive plastic freezer bags.
 Put your trash in a container with a roach-proof lid, or take out the trash each and every night.
 Since roaches like to lay their eggs in piles of dirty clothes or old magazines and newspapers, clear out all kinds of clutter.
 And clean under refrigerators, under stove burners, and behind the range.
 It’s even essential to clean a ceramic stove top every day, and it’s certainly essential to clean around burners after spill overs.

 3. Close down the cockroach freeway.

-Roaches move from place to place in your home inside the walls and roaches are most active at night.
+They move from place to place in your home inside the walls and roaches are most active at night.
 If they can’t get out of the walls, they can’t contaminate your living space.
 Plug obvious holes in walls with steel wool.
 Caulk cracks with silicone sealant.
 It is especially important to caulk cracks and plug holes underneath sinks in the bathroom and kitchen, since cockroaches gather around water sources.
 Once you have taken care of bathroom and kitchen openings, inspect and repair the rest of your home room by room.